 The Main lake has about 4 Grassies, and the House Pool 2.
 Of the Trout Pools, Pallen and Derwen have 3 each.
 The best method to fish for them is to use floating baits, such as Bread or Chum Mixer dog biscuits.

-However, they have been caught on sweetcorn and waffle.
+However, they have been caught on sweetcorn and waffles.
 Use light line, around 6lb or 8lb is ideal with the line floating on the surface would be perfect.
+Tip: To ensure that your line floats on the surface grease the bottom 3ft from the hook, use vaseline, butter the oils from either side of your nose anything to make it greasy.

-During the summer months the best times are definitely early morning and from late afternoon (around 4pm it is as if their inner dinner bell has rung) and the Barbel, like all Coarse fish, will be mooching around looking for food.
-They are also known to take bread off the surface, just like a Carp.
-Maggots while being an excellent bait will also provide Roach and non-carp species too.
-Method mixes fished with a preferred bait will provide some terrific sport.
-Dog food, Cat food and tinned "beef tongue" or the likes of Coshida Trout & Salmon Cat Food should produce some good fishing.
-However, the use of boilies and excessive amounts of ground bait going in are discouraged.
+During the summer months the best times are definitely early morning and from late afternoon (around 4pm it is as if their inner dinner bell has rung for food) and the Grass Carp, like all Coarse fish, will be mooching around looking for food.
+They like to take bread off the surface and many other floating baits such as floating Boilies, Bagel and dog biscuits just like ordinary Carp.
+Maggots while being an excellent bait will also provide Roach and other non-carp species too.

 Fishing for Grass Carp requires patience and stealth, especially when trying to stalk them.